-Glass has become an interest since digging up the back garden, especially Big Dig 1, and Side B. As part of this sort of archaeological dig I find lots of bits and bobs.
+Glass has become an interest since digging up my medieval garden.
+As part of this sort of archaeological dig I find lots of bits and bobs.
 Mostly junk, rusty nails, the odd marble, but also quite a lot of glass.

 In the ‘old days’ there was no refuse collection.
 People simply dumped what couldn’t be reused or recycled some place.
-In our case we have two places.
-The first is our buried lavoir, or clothes washing area in the bottom garden.
+Generally in their garden.

-Now this makes it seem like we have a large pile of trash in our garden, when in fact there is really very little actually.
+Now this makes it seem like my garden is one big trash pile, when in fact there is really very little actually.
 People simply didn’t waste before refuse collection.
-For every foot of broken tile I shift, I probably find 2 or 3 pieces of vintage and antique glass.
+For every meter of soil I shift, I probably find 2 or 3 pieces of vintage and antique glass.
 Most of the glass is broken, but every now and then I find a complete bottle.
-(Complete bottles make it into Our Shop.)

 But I will admit, coming across the glass does make me excited.
 Particularly when it is antique glass.
 Antique glass has a very different thickness to it then later glass.
 It’s composition also varied more, giving it many more variations in texture, opacity and even colours.

 Add into this mix, if antique glass has been buried in soil it goes through a change.
 It gains this iridescence, a sort of rainbow hue.
 It’s caused by a combination of the chemistry of the soil and what went into making the glass.

 Some call it benicia iridescence, named after Glass Beach in Benicia, California, where lots of old glass washes up.
 Whatever we call it, it is beautiful.
 It has a glow, a warmth, and a uniquely rainbow hue of colours.